rommapp/muos-app/README.md

 ## Installation

-- EmulationStation users will add the `RomM App.sh` and `romM` folder to your client in `roms/ports`.
+- EmulationStation users will add the `RomM App.sh` and `RomM` folder to your client in `roms/ports`.
-- muOS users will add the `RomM App.sh` file to `mnt/mmc/ROMS/PORTS` or `mnt/sdcard/ROMS/PORTS` and then add the `RomM` folder to the associated `ports` directory.

-PIL, dotenv, and PySDL2 are bundled with the package so as long as you have Python and an internet connection (as well as a `RomM Server` to connect to) it will work out of the box!
-Modify `env-template` or `.env` inside the `romM` folder.
+TODO: add instructions for muOS

 ## Support